 Why would anyone want to cook with something so bitter?
 Believe it or not, bitter melon can be incorporated into delicious dishes.
-The key word is “cooking.”
+The keyword is “cooking.”
 Eventually, your taste buds may get used to the bitterness.
-You’ll find bitter melon stuffed with various meats, and cooked with ingredients that have strong flavors.
+You’ll find this melon stuffed with various meats, and cooked with ingredients that have strong flavors.
 This helps to neutralize the bitterness of the gourd.

-Benefits Of Bitter Melon?
+Health Benefits Of Bitter Melon?

 It has twice the amount of beta-carotene in broccoli, twice the amount of potassium in bananas, and twice the amount of calcium in spinach.
-In addition, bitter melon is rich in fiber, phosphorous, minerals, and antioxidants.4
+In addition, bitter melon is rich in fiber, phosphorous, minerals, and antioxidants.5

 Is it any wonder that our bodies may benefit in numerous ways from bitter melon extract?